 Now imagine a second piece of paper with a big dot right in the middle of it.
 This shows a different kind of set.
 The dot in the middle represents what holds the set together, and, let’s say, on this piece of paper there are a million other smaller dots which represent everyone on earth.
 For each of those dots (us) it’s not about whether we’re inside of something or outside of something.
 It’s just about motion.
 Are you moving towards whatever is the center of the set or veering in some other direction?
 We’ll call this a “centered set.”

 We wonder if this helps us think about how churches might serve (or not serve) people.
 For our purposes, let’s say we want to be a centered set with God or Jesus at the center of our set.
 If so, then this would suggest we put our focus less on whether someone is inside or outside of “faith in God” or “faith in Jesus,” and more on whether someone is moving toward the center (God or Jesus).
 On where someone’s arrow is pointing, as it were.

 Under this theory, questions of faith like “what are the right opinions or beliefs to hold?” feel less important, and instead our questions are about how practically we actually live out faith, moment to moment.
 Like “what does it look like to point myself toward Jesus right now, in my current circumstance?”

 Approaching faith in Jesus this way, in our experience, opens us up to the prospect of profound connection with just about anyone.

 It’s worth noting: a lot of churches seem to operate from a bounded-set mentality, and understandably so.
 They understand they’ve got a circle with some good stuff inside.
 And they’re genuinely loving people so they want people outside of their circle to jump into the pond, swim around, and see that the water’s great.
-It’s an act of kindness.
+Their invitations to do so feel like an act of kindness to them.